Purchasing a Home

 11. Be prepared to compromiseDon’t get caught up in the paint color, the blind choices, or the terrible wall paper choice.
 These things are easily and inexpensively changed after buying a home.
 Think carefully about what is a need and what is a want when negotiating.
 You NEED to make sure the seller replaces the broken air conditioner, you WANT the color in the living room to be almond instead of yellow.

 12. Make a strong offer, but prepared to negotiateYour realtor should be experienced and will guide you through the negotiation process.
 A lot can be up for negotiation in the homebuying process, which can result in major savings.
 Are there any major repairs you can get the seller to cover, either by fully handling them or by giving you a credit adjustment at closing?
 Is the seller willing to pay for any of the closing costs?
 Will it be mutually beneficial to you and the seller to either close sooner or later than normal?
 If you’re in a buyers market, you may find the seller will bargain with you to get the house off the market.
-During negotiations try to keep your emotions in check and not take things personally, keeping in mind that at some time in the future your role may be reversed and as a seller you will want to maximize the price you can get for your home.
+During negotiations try to keep your emotions in check and not take things personally, keeping in mind that at some time in the future your role may be opposite and as a seller you will want to maximize the price you can get for your home.

 13. Don't forget homeowners and flood insuranceBefore you close on your new house, your lender will require you to buy homeowners insurance.
 Shop around to compare for the best price offering the most coverage with a deductible that makes sense for you.
 Keep in mind that homeowners insurance is not the same as flood insurance.
 Even if flood insurance is not required for your property, consider the peace of mind offered for the low annual cost.
 Note that most flood insurance policies only cover your main home structure (not detached buildings) and that contents coverage is typically an optional add-on.